near/NEPs/specs/Proposals/0031-near-shell.md

 `.near-config/connections/default.js`

-If a command is run and there exists no file in the path mentioned above, `near-shell` will prompt the user, suggesting it be created.
+If a command is run and there exists no file in the path mentioned above, NEAR CLI will prompt the user, suggesting it be created.

 **Note**: at the time of this writing, configuration is read from the project level at: